spagad7/Machine-Learning/Cross-Validation/README.txt

 run_my_train_test.py
 =======
-This is a wrapper code code for wrapper code for my_train_test.
+This is a wrapper code for wrapper code for my_train_test.
 It can be run both with and without arguments.

 Without Arguments: It will run my_train_test with LinearSVC, SVC and Logistic Regression on Boston50, Boston75 and Digits datasets